-All executive officers and directors of the Company timely filed the reports required under Section 16(a) of the Securities Exchange Act of 1934, as amended, during 1998; except that, due to administrative oversight, Mr. Takahashi and Mr. Stavropoulos each failed to file one Form 4 on a timely basis to report a transaction.
-Each transaction was reported immediately upon discovery of the oversight.
+All executive officers and directors of the Company timely filed the reports required under Section 16(a) of the Securities Exchange Act of 1934, as amended, during 1998; except that, due to administrative oversight, Mr. Takahashi failed to file one Form 4 on a timely basis to report one transaction.
+The transaction was reported immediately upon discovery of the oversight.

-DIRECTORS' PROPOSAL TO AMEND THE COMPANY'S AMENDED AND RESTATED ARTICLES OF INCORPORATION TO EFFECT A REVERSE STOCK SPLIT FOLLOWED BY A FORWARD STOCK SPLIT OF NCR'S COMMON STOCK (Item 2 on Proxy Card)
+PROPOSAL TO AMEND THE COMPANY'S AMENDED AND RESTATED ARTICLES OF INCORPORATION TO EFFECT A REVERSE STOCK SPLIT FOLLOWED BY A FORWARD STOCK SPLIT OF NCR'S COMMON STOCK (Item 2 on Proxy Card)